1601-mma2013/The-Journey-of-Life/README.md

 2. relevant technologies

-- Sensor
+- Q Sensor
+- GPS settings
+- Headphone

 ### c.
 Stakeholder Interviews (internal / external)

 Obstacles

--Kinect might not detect more than one person
+-Users can take it off anytime.

 Constraints

 -Lack of technical and digital skills

--Renting cost of Kinect and projector

 Opportunities

--Can exhibit artwork at events and locations that allow
+-Can cut down the cases of commit suicide.

--Experienced people in this field that we can consult
+-Experienced people in this field that we can consult.

 ### d.
 User observations